UM-ARM-Lab/husky_stereo_nav/README.md

 - ~~[TODO: error messages for wifi issue]: This usually happens when you try to launch either navigation or mapping while connected to the Husky wifi hotspot (although it can also happen when connected over ethernet), and is caused by high network latency.
 If you keep on trying to run the same command, usually it will eventually launch once the network delay goes away (although sometimes it can take a while).
 If this isn’t working, you can try disconnecting and reconnecting to the husky hotspot, or power cycling the Husky.~~
 - [TODO: error messages for invalid TFs]: This happens when you launch navigation or mapping and you didn’t source the correct setup file.
 This is caused by the ROS master running on the laptop and therefore not getting connected to the Husky, so the Husky URDF isn’t available and therefore several transforms that we use aren’t available.
 To fix this, simply follow the instructions in the ROS Multi Device Setup section, being sure to source the correct file.
 - [TODO: error messages for not enough correspondencies]: If you see this error constantly and there is no longer a transform from `odom` to `base_link`, then it means the visual odometry has lost track and is unable to localize anymore.
 This usually happens when something entirely covers up the ZED cameras, and can be fixed by restarting the launch file.
 It’s okay for this error to show up once in a while, as long as the transform still exists.
-- [TODO: error messages for

-## Bugs/Issues

-- When mapping, the beginning of the map would often be inaccurate due to the ZED camera’s high exposure upon startup.
-To solve this issue, a 10 second delay was added between the time of starting the ZED camera and launching RTAB-Map to allow the camera time to adjust.

-### Local Costmap

-- The local costmap, a 2D projection of the live ZED point cloud, is used to avoid live obstacles that don’t appear in the map file.
-The ZED point cloud was often extremely noisy, causing obstacles to appear in the local costmap that didn’t actually exist.
-To fix this, the live ZED feed depth quality was changed to from 1 to 4 (neural mode) by modifying the quality parameter in ZED `common.yaml`.
-- When navigating, there were cases where the floor was projected in to the local costmap, incorrectly making it an obstacle.
-To fix this, the `min_obstacle_height` in `costmap_common.yaml` was added to filter out any points below 0.1 meters.
-To prevent any low hanging obstacles that the robot could drive under from appearing in our local costmap, the `max_obstacle_height` was set to 0.8 meters above base_link, just above the top of the robot.
-- The 3DoF enforcement (see Mapping and Localization) also contributed to preventing the floor from appearing in the local costmap by forcing the correct odometry in the z-axis.

-### Global Planner

-- base_global_planner is used by move_base to generate a complete path to a goal.
-Initially the global planner had a variety of issues, including unintuitively picking longer/more complicated routes and planning very close to obstacles.
-- Prior to using base_global_planner, the global planner used was NavfnROS.
-Following switching to base_global_planner, the global planner planned much more predictably, but still very close to obstacles.
-- After reading a parameter tuning paper, we determined our understanding of inflation_radius was incorrect.
-Inflation radius actually refers to the